 Chapter Overview

 In previous chapters, trade between nations was motivated by their differences in factor productivity or relative factor endowments.
 The type of trade which occurred, for example of food for manufactures, is based on comparative advantage and is called interindustry trade.
-This chapter introduces trade based on economies of scale in production.
+This chapter introduces trade based on internal economies of scale in production.
 Such trade in similar productions is called intraindustry trade, and describes, for example, the trading of one type of manufactured good for another type of manufactured good.
 It is shown that trade can occur when there are no technological or endowment differences, but when there are economies of scale or increasing returns in production.

 Economies of scale can either take the form of (1) external economies, whereby the cost per unit depends on the size of the industry but not necessarily on the size of the firm; or as (2) internal economies, whereby the production cost per unit of output depends on the size of the individual firm but not necessarily on the size of the industry.
+Whereas chapter 7 looked at external economies of scale, this chapter focuses on internal economies of scale.
 Internal economies of scale give rise to imperfectly competitive markets, unlike the perfectly competitive market structures that were assumed to exist in earlier chapters.
 This motivates the review of models of imperfect competition, including monopoly and monopolistic competition.
 The instructor should spend some time making certain that students understand the equilibrium concepts of these models since they are important for the justification of intraindustry trade.

 In markets described by monopolistic competition, there are a number of firms in an industry, each of which produces a differentiated product.
 Demand for its good depends on the number of other similar products available and their prices.
 This type of model is useful for illustrating that trade improves the trade-off between scale and variety available to a country.
 In an industry described by monopolistic competition, a larger market—such as that which arises through international trade—lowers average price (by increasing production and lowering average costs) and makes available for consumption a greater range of goods.
 While an integrated market also supports the existence of a larger number of firms in an industry, the model presented in the text does not make predictions about where these industries will be located.

 It is also interesting to compare the distributional effects of trade when motivated by comparative advantage with those when trade is motivated by increasing returns to scale in production.
 When countries are similar in their factor endowments, and when scale economies and product differentiation are important, the income distributional effects of trade will be small.
 You should make clear to the students the sharp contrast between the predictions of the models of monopolistic competition and the specific factors and Heckscher-Ohlin theories of international trade.
 Without clarification, some students may find the contrasting predictions of these models confusing.
+The chapter presents the case study of the 1964 North American Auto Pact which lowered trade barriers in trade of automotive products between Canada and the U.S. With trade driven by internal economies of scale, the smaller country tends to gain more from trade.
+This is supported by the increase in exports of automotive products from Canada to the U.S., rising from $16 million in 1962 to $2.4 billion in 1968.